 - water audits at each active operation to reduce freshwater use and maximize recycling opportunities

 - reclamation on track at the former Troy Mine, where more than 90% of tailings have been covered or topsoiled and seeded

 - partnered with Western Shoshone Tribe in concurrent reclamation at Hollister Mine – and in siting exploration pads to minimize disturbance

 Our greatest resource is our people; their health and safety is our highest priority.
 It’s the same goal wherever we operate: Send employees and contractors home to their families safe and sound – every day.

 - first hardrock mining company to receive independent certification under the National Mining Association’s CORESafety system in 2016

 - Casa Berardi became the first internationally operated mine to become CORESafety-certified in 2018

 - company-sponsored health, wellness, and education programs for all employees

-- Seventh (of 44) Place overall, National Metal/Non-Metal Mine Rescue Competition, Luck Friday Mine Rescue Team, 2018
+- seventh place overall (out of 44), National Metal/Non-Metal Mine Rescue Competition, Lucky Friday Mine Rescue Team, 2018

-- Tenth (of 44) Place overall, National Metal/Non-Metal Mine Rescue Competition, Greens Creek Mine Rescue Team, 2018
+- tenth place overall (out of 44), National Metal/Non-Metal Mine Rescue Competition, Greens Creek Mine Rescue Team, 2018

-We believe our responsibility extends to the communities in which we conduct business – by partnering and contributing in a meaningful way both to their economic and social well-being.
+We believe our corporate responsibility extends to the communities in which we conduct business – by partnering and contributing in a meaningful way to their economic and social well-being.